 Support for the first year of study may come from a Teaching Assistantship (TA), a Research Assistantship (RA), or a Fellowship.
 The TA and RA each require an average of 20 hours of service per week for the period from 9/1-5/31.
-RA support may also be available during the summer months.
+RA support may also be available during the summer months based on the primary advisor's or a faculty member's grant or contract.
 In most cases, a student awarded a Fellowship is excused from assistantship duties so that they may devote full time effort to research and scholarship.
 Fellowships can be awarded by the university or external granting organizations (e.g., NIH Predoctoral fellowships).